 Mr. Bodron previously served as deputy district engineer for Project Management for the Memphis District, USACE.
 Other assignments in the Memphis District include chief of Operations Division, assistant chief of Planning in the Programs and Project Management Branch, a project manager, and a senior study manager.
 In addition to working in the Memphis District, Mr. Bodron also held positions with USACE in the Little Rock, Tulsa, and Rock Island districts.

 Mr. Bodron deployed to Afghanistan in November 2008, where he served as the deputy project manager and acting director of the Kandahar Program Office, Afghanistan Engineer District.
 He stood up this office and directed a budget of $900 million in military construction efforts in support of overseas contingency operations.
 He also worked with NATO and U.S. forces to design and construct a wide variety of facilities.

 From 2002-2005, he served as the national liaison between USACE and the Natural Resources Conservation Service.
 He worked cooperatively with that agency’s leaders on watershed planning and project implementation efforts.

-Mr. Bodron is a graduate of Tennessee Tech University where he earned a bachelor’s degree in civil engineering in 1986, and the University of Memphis where he earned a master’s degree in civil engineering in 1994.
-He is a licensed professional engineer in the state of Tennessee; a past officer and director of the Society of American Military Engineers, Memphis Post; and a member of the American Society of Civil Engineers.
+Mr. Bodron is a graduate of Tennessee Tech University, where he earned a bachelor’s degree in civil engineering in 1986, as well as, the University of Memphis, where he earned a master’s degree in civil engineering in 1994.
+He is a licensed professional engineer in the state of Tennessee, a past officer and director of the Society of American Military Engineers, Memphis Post, and a member of the American Society of Civil Engineers.